Jaddrrz/mastermind/README.md

-In this project I will try to implement what I learned in Ruby a make a Mastermind game
+In this project I will try to implement what I learned in Ruby and make a Mastermind game